 CTI (Computer Telephony Integration): The ability to automatically combine voice and data at the agent desktop.
 It is also known as screen pop – when customer details appear automatically on an agent’s screen at the same time a call is attended.
 Such technologies help call center agents do their job more effectively, and in turn, create happier customers.

-CRM (Customer Relationship Management): This is a system which helps in identifying the customers’ needs, improving customer interactions, customizing contacts, sales approaches, and automation to provide optimum service to each type of customer.
+CRM (Customer Relationship Management): This is a system that helps identify the customers’ needs, improving customer interactions, customizing contacts, sales approaches, and automation to provide optimum service to each type of customer.

-DMS (Document Management System): There are many call centers that handle large amounts of incoming emails which can’t be checked manually.
+DMS (Document Management System): There are many call centers that handle large amounts of incoming emails that can’t be checked manually.
 Therefore, they are opened and scanned by DMS for electronic distribution.

 DTMF (Dual-Tone Multifrequency): A signaling system that sends pairs of audio frequencies to represent digits on a telephone keypad.